3ls3if/Source-Code-Analyzer/README.md

 ### License

 - This project is licensed under the MIT License.
-Copyright (c) 2024 SwiftSafe.
 See the LICENSE file for details.